 Step 1: Determine Your Annual Revenue

-The first step in how to value a business based on revenue is calculating your annual revenue—the total amount of money your business generates from sales, services, or other income streams within one year.
+The first step in valuing a business based on revenue is calculating your annual revenue—the total amount of money your business generates from sales, services, or other income streams within a given year.

 • For established businesses, use the average revenue over the last 2-3 years to account for seasonal fluctuations.